 School Highlights

-- Utilize modern classrooms and blended-learning models to offer personalized, studentcentered learning
+• Utilizes modern classrooms and blended-learning models to offer personalized, student-centered learning

-- An Afrocentric model teaches students to see the world through multiple lenses and be advocates for others.
+• An Afrocentric model that teaches students to see the world through multiple lenses and be advocates for others

-- Current Grace James middle school students will be in an accelerated career pathways program (due to exposure to Explore Pathways).
+• Current Grace James middle school students to be in an accelerated career pathways program (due to exposure to Explore Pathways)

-- Beyond the CROWN: The goal is to implement off-campus internships and coop opportunities that are aligned with career pathways.
+• Beyond the CROWN: Goal of implementing off-campus internships and co-op opportunities that are aligned with career pathways

 Career Pathways